osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 ### After the meeting

+**Add meeting notes to ticket**

+Paste meeting notes into the FreshDesk ticket as a private note.

+**Request approval from PI**

+To create new projects with a PI different than the requested user, to join existing projects, send an email to the PI to verify their approval.

 **Approve to enter the osg group:**

 Do the following to add user to the newly created project